dhutapratama/docs/configuration.md

 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.

-To make this a cinch, Lets utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library.
+To make this a cinch, Lets utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) GO library.
 In a fresh Lets installation, the root directory of your application will contain a `.env.example` file that defines many common environment variables.
 During the Lets installation process, this file will automatically be copied to `.env`.

 Lets's default `.env` file contains some common configuration values that may differ based on whether your application is running locally or on a production web server.
 These values are then retrieved from various Lets configuration files within the `config` directory using Lets's `env` function.